rooseveltframework/roosevelt/README.md

   - `minifyOptions`: *[Object]* Parameters to supply to [html-minifier](https://github.com/kangax/html-minifier#options-quick-reference)

-    - Falls back to `htmlMinify.options` if empty
+    - Falls back to `htmlMinifier.options` if empty

   - `exposeAll`: *[Boolean]* option to expose all templates down to the client.
 This will exclude templates that have `<!-- roosevelt-blacklist -->` at the top of the file or those listed in the `blacklist` property of `clientViews`